moelders/simple-async/README.md

 simple-async
 ============

-Very light and simple library to execute asynchronous methods in series or in parallel.
+Very light and simple _Javascript_ library to execute asynchronous methods in series or in parallel.